frankalcantara/frankalcantara.github.io/_posts/2024-10-01-1-introduction.md

 }
 ```

-**In competitive programming, excessive memory use can cause your program to exceed memory limits, though this isn’t very common in competitions.** Always keep an eye on space complexity, especially when using arrays, matrices, or other data structures that grow with input size.
+Don’t worry if you don’t know all the C++ syntax.
+I mean, I wish you did, but hey, we'll get there. **In competitive programming, excessive memory use can cause your program to exceed memory limits, though this isn’t very common in competitions.** Always keep an eye on space complexity, especially when using arrays, matrices, or other data structures that grow with input size.
 Manage memory wisely to avoid crashes and penalties.
+And, there are penalties.

 ## 1.1.2.
 Order of Growth